 I have also completed a short course in International Human Rights Law at the University of Nottingham and I feel fortunate to have the opportunity to combine my varied work experience with my recent studies.
 I firmly believe that commemorating the past is the first step in working towards a better, safer future.

-Gedenkdienst is an Austrian organisation, which sends 20 civil servants per year to different locations all over the world in roles relating to Holocaust Education and Commemoration.
-As a Gedenkdiener at HMDT my role includes working with survivors, supporting the arts programme, leading on our project with Picturehouse Education and supporting the team wherever I can.
+I joined HMDT in August 2017 as a Gedenkdiener.
+I come from a small town in southern Austria and will work for HMDT for one year.
+This opportunity is provided by Gedenkdienst, an Austrian organisation, funded by the Austrian Government.
+Every year, about 30 civil servants are sent to different locations all over the world in roles relating to Holocaust education and commemoration.
+As a Gedenkdiener at HMDT my role includes working with survivors, leading on our project with Picturehouse Education and supporting the wider team wherever I can.

 East Midlands Regional Support Worker

 Working in the field of Holocaust and interfaith education for many years, I’ve seen first-hand how barriers can be broken down by the simplest of human interactions and the power of storytelling.
 Educating alongside Holocaust survivors and with people of different beliefs, it is remarkable to see how much we share and can learn from each other.
 I joined HMDT because I believe that Holocaust Memorial Day has a unique ability to bring us all together, whatever our differences, to learn from the past.
 HMD teaches us what happens when our common humanity is diminished and hatred is allowed to thrive.

 As well as working for HMDT, I educate for the Holocaust Educational Trust, including taking sixth-formers to Auschwitz-Birkenau so they can teach others its crucial lessons.
 I also facilitate interfaith and cultural dialogue workshops for the Three Faiths Forum and am completing a doctorate in education examining the impact of these types of programmes.